Tenth Semester Medicine

 Compulsory Assignments and Attendance

-Participation in clinical special visits and morning clinics (Oncology and Rheumatology)
+Participation in clinical special visits, morning clinics and small groups.

 All compulsory assignments and attendance must be approved before the semester can be assessed.